 - Ideal asbestos replacement for maintaining perfect church building acoustics

 In a building that was built predominantly for holding services such as christenings and weddings with loud music and singing it is vital that the acoustics are treated within the space.
 People can find it extremely difficult and frustrating to hear a marrying couple or the vicar when their voices are being reflected at them from all directions.
 The worship space must be quiet enough so that worshippers are not distracted and excess noise levels do not interfere with the music or speech during a service.

 If you are dealing with poor church acoustics you will find that clear communication is near on impossible and it can really spoil the ambience and atmosphere of a place of worship.
 For any type of religious building you want visitors to enjoy their time there in a warm, inviting and comfortable space.
-You do not want people struggling to hear any part of the service and feeling like they cannot wait to leave!
-The solutions are good structural design and an acoustic treatment such as one of our SonaSpray ranges.
+The solution is a good structural design and acoustic treatment with one of our SonaSpray architectural acoustic finishes.